 - Although it is said that the pricing of the rose cut diamond is flexible, there is a wide disparity when it comes to the pricing all over to draw comparisons between different diamonds.

 Differences Between Brilliant Cut Diamonds & Rose Cut Diamond

 The flat individual surfaces of a diamond are called facets which are used to control the light reflecting the diamond.
 The fewer facets of a rose-cut diamond give off a subtle and elegant look resulting in a soft diffused lift (24 facets).

 The brilliant-cut diamond has around fifty-eight facets which give off a bold, bright and flashier sparkle.

-The brilliant-cut diamonds are weighty in the bottom owing to their pointed bottoms and tables.
-The diamond’s brilliance is accentuated with the depth.
+The brilliant-cut diamonds are weighty at the bottom owing to their pointed bottoms and tables.
+The diamond’s brilliance is accentuated with depth.

 On the other hand, as mentioned previously, rose-cut diamonds have flat backs and dome-style crests.
 When viewed from the top, the rose-cut diamonds present a larger-than-life view in comparison to brilliant-cut diamonds with the same carat weight.

 Rose cuts are set low on the finger due to the flat bottoms while the brilliant cut is the opposite.
 It sits higher on the finger.